 Learn Shooting Manual "The Easy Way"

-Shooting with Auto Mode is easy: You compose your image, half-press to focus, and SHOOT.
+Shooting with Auto Mode is easy: you compose your image, half-press the shutter button to focus, and then shoot.
 You can do better with other functions.

-Like many beginners, I found my camera’s ‘AUTO’ features to be a comforting starting point.
-It was a simple way to capture images, especially when I was still learning my camera’s capabilities.
+Like many beginners, I found the AUTO features on my camera to be a comforting starting point.
+It was a straightforward way to capture images, especially when I was still learning the capabilities of my camera.

 You’ve invested in a good camera, so you should learn to use all its settings!